-By default, when you integrate an MNF into an Adams Car template, Adams Flex enables all the modes that were defined during the FEM modeling except the probable rigid body modes.
-It is important to have the right modal content in flexible bodies, because an MNF has more modes than are needed to simulate a particular response.
+By default, when you integrate an MNF into an Adams Car template, Adams Flex enables all the modes that were defined during the FEM modeling except the probable rigid body modes (modes one through six).
+It is important to have the right modal content in flexible bodies, because an MNF may have more modes than are needed to simulate a particular response, and the number of active modes drives the computation time.

 To increase the efficiency of the simulations, you should disable any modes that do not contribute to the motion that your flexible part will undergo during the simulation.
 Be careful when disabling modes, because a disabled mode corresponds to a constraint to the part.
-Changing the modal content of a flexible body corresponds to a flexible body setup.